Skip to main content

 OUR HISTORY:

-GAPP was initiated in 2009 in response to the rapid and significant changes in our landscape caused by the Atlanta housing boom of the 1990’s and early 2000’s.
-GAPP was initially started as the Greater Atlanta Pollinator Partnership.
+GAPP was initiated in 2009 in response to the rapid and significant changes in our landscape caused by the Atlanta housing boom of the 1990s and early 2000s.
+It was initially started as the Greater Atlanta Pollinator Partnership.
 In 2020, the Georgia Department of Natural Resources joined the GAPP partnership, and we expanded to what is now the Georgia Pollinator Partnership.

 1. Educate and inform about pollinator conservation.